Jenkins Group: eLit Book Awards

 This contest began in 2009 and awards 66 categories of electronic publishing.
 It includes not only books, but also publications such as author websites and book trailers.

 Illumination Book Awards

 The newest of Jenkins Group's award programs, Illumination was started in 2013 to recognize leading authors in Christian publishing.

 Criticism

 The awards established by Jenkins Group were criticized by Writer Beware, an advocacy blog sponsored by the Science Fiction and Fantasy Writers of America, listing them among others that purportedly benefit the organizer more than the winners and noting that "even among profiteers, however, Jenkins is unusual in the amount of extra merchandise it hawks to winners."
 The Alliance of Independent Authors also gave all six Jenkins awards its worst rating, reserved for "contests with more serious concerns".
 Notes for some of the contests included "relentless marketing and upselling" and "the site's FAQ notes that judges may not even read the books".

+Podcasts

+Concept to Cover

+Established in 2023, Concept to Cover is a podcast hosted by Leah Nicholson that features editors, writers, and ghostwriters, and more leaders in the book industry.

+Behind The Cover

+Established in 2023, Behind The Cover is a podcast hosted by Amy Shamroe that features award-winning authors and a look behind the scenes with those in the book industry.